More about the assessments

 Although the fee is a cancellation/withdrawal fee, it is payable upon re-booking for a fresh exam.

 Exceptional circumstances will be considered on a case-by-case basis but these should be exceptional – for instance, candidates should allow for traffic delays, and should have made suitable checks in advance of computer equipment.
-Applications for consideration of exceptional circumstances should be made in writing to the AMTRA Secretary General.
+Applications for consideration of exceptional circumstances should be made in writing to the AMTRA Chief Executive.